BorissowT/PictureResizeApi/README.md

 3) sometimes broker starts too slow or doesn't start because of slow zookeeper. thence try to start broker container and then pictureapi_web_1 again
 4) proceed to localhost:5000

 to start a consumer:\
 1)execute two commands in kafka_client/consumer_container directory in kafka_client_commands.txt

+Note!:
+to set
+to start a consumer:\
+1)execute two commands in kafka_client/consumer_container directory in kafka_client_commands.txt